temecom/temecom.github.io/_posts/2019-01-31-decision-making.md

        - Side by side comparison if more than one was considered
      - Recommendations
        - My recommendation is...
+         - They are looking for your recommendation make it clear
  - Present your proposal to the team and stakeholders in a brief (1hr or less) meeting with a formal agenda
    - Presentation
      - Include links to your document so that team members are prepared and can reference it later
    - Questions and Discussion
-     - Ask the audience to kindly hold their questions for this dedicated agenda item
+     - Ask the audience to kindly hold their questions for this dedicated period
    - Decision
-      - If you have presented a strong, substantiated argument and there are no major objections the meeting should result in team concensus and management blessing
+      - If you have presented a strong, substantiated argument and there are no major objections the meeting should result in team concensus and stakeholder blessing
-      - If not or there are unresolved questions try to get partial concensous and defer any remaining items to a short follow up meeting
+      - If not or there are unresolved questions try to get partial concensus and defer any remaining items to a short follow up meeting
    - Documentation for later reference
      - Important!!!